Massage Therapy Sessions

 This includes massage to the back, shoulders, hips, and glutes (these are addressed through the top sheet - see the FAQ page for more information on this,) as well as the backs of the legs while the client is face down.

-*But note you may also request specific work to an area, as you would in the above listed 30 or 45-minute massage, but this may leave a little less time for a typical full body session.
+*But note you may also request specific work to an area, but this may leave a little less time for a typical full-body session.

 75-minute or 90-minute sessions are generally the most effective for blending both a full body massage (as detailed above) and incorporating specific or deep tissue work to an area of need or concern.